jillguardian/my-virtual-tour/README.md

     Username: admin
     Password: admin

-This account will user and location administrator privileges.
+This account will have user and location administrator privileges.

 ## Configuration
 Feel free to modify the `application.properties` file to configure the application to your liking.